Three Peaks Challenge Ltd logo

 Box Hill

-Made famous by the 2012 Olympics cycling road race, Box Hill offers stunning views across the Mole Valley.
+Made widely known by the 2012 Olympics cycling road race, Box Hill offers views across the Mole Valley.
 The stepped zigzag path is an iconic Surrey landmark.

 Route details →